networktocode/awesome-network-automation/README.md

 - [Infrastructure as Code](https://www.amazon.com/Infrastructure-Code-Managing-Servers-Cloud/dp/1491924357) - Learn the Infra as Code principles and design patterns (examples are for Compute not network though)
 - [Mastering Python Networking Second Edition (August 2018)](https://amzn.to/2PkMRiZ), [First Edition (June 2017 with more SDN-related topics)](https://amzn.to/2NBjlVM) - Become an expert in implementing advanced, network-related tasks with Python.
 - [Network Programmability and Automation](https://shop.oreilly.com/product/0636920042082.do) - Skills for the Next-Generation Network Engineer.
+- [Network Programmability with YANG](https://www.oreilly.com/library/view/network-programmability-with/9780135180471/) - The Structure of Network Automation with YANG, NETCONF, RESTCONF, and gNMI.
 - [Network Automation at Scale](https://www.oreilly.com/webops-perf/free/network-automation-at-scale.csp) - An introduction and practical look at using Salt to automate your network at scale, in a free ebook from O'Reilly.
 - [Site Reliability Engineering and The Site Reliability Workbook](https://landing.google.com/sre/book.html) - Learn concepts of automating and operating at scale from Google experts.
 - [Seeking SRE: Conversations About Running Production Systems at Scale](https://www.amazon.com/Seeking-SRE-Conversations-Running-Production/dp/1491978864) - Learn from the best practices of SRE practitioners who are not working at Google.